 Here are a few opportunity questions you might find useful:

 - What does that mean?

-- Who should you talk to?
+- Who else could you talk to?

 We often think of challenging in terms of confronting, drawing a line in the sand, or holding your ground.

-A challenge question can:
+A challenge can:

 - Point out inconsistencies or flaws in logic

 - Ask the problem solver to trust the process

 A challenge can move the problem solver forward.
 This can be useful during all of the steps of root cause analysis.
 But is most helpful when articulating the issue to be analyzed, and crafting the statement of fact that summarizes the findings of the investigation.